AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/conf-folder-post-processing.md

 ---
 # Disable postprocessing for a folder

 By default, all uploaded assets are processed using the DAM Update Asset workflow.
 Experience Manager Guides runs an additional processing, called postprocessing, as a part of this workflow.
-This also helps in generating the UUIDs
+This also helps in generating the UUIDs.

 While uploading your files and folders to the *Adobe Experience Manager Assets* server, you can also disable the postprocessing and the generation of UUIDs.